pub struct Timer { /* private fields */ }Expand description

 pub fn timeout<F: Future>( &self, duration: Duration, future: F, ) -> Timeout<'_, F> ⓘ

-future that fails if future
+Returns a new Timeout future that fails if future does not

-complete within the specified duration
+complete within the specified duration.

 The timeout will be driven by this timer.